Camino-statue-blisters

 Taking care of your dental needs is quite easy, just take a small travel sized toothbrush that folds up.
 Or take a hacksaw to an ordinary toothbrush to lighten and shorten it.

-Toothpaste you can get in small tubes from some pharmacy or grocery stores.
+Toothpaste you can get in small tubes from some pharmacies or grocery stores.
 Or at your dentist as a sample.
 Those little tubes are excellent for hiking needs.

 Buen Camino!